EatenBaguette/itp/scratch/README.md

 # itp
 # Scratch Documentation

-The documentation (again, always in Markdown as a .md file) must have the following:
-- what you did
-- how you did it
-- the problems you faced (ABDYD: always be documenting your debugging!)
-- how you overcame them
-- what code you used from others/elsewhere
-- where to find that code (specific links!!!)
-- Other folks' GitHub public repositories and Stack OverFlow Links to an external site. are the best places to go for help most of the time
-- Correctly document all your debugging, especially if you code ultimately does not run as intended.
-I will take points off for code that does not run correctly, but will still give partial credit if it is well-documented.
-- For the purposes of this class, your documentation also helps you prepare to talk about your code in class with your colleagues.

 ## Pseudocode <br>
   ### movement
 1. if left arrow pressed, turn left and move left.